rueedlinger/ntwitter/README.md

 	# for streams
 	node stream.js

-	# to catch the last tweets from some followers
+	# to catch the last tweets from specific users
 	node fetch.js